M-Nikhil20/study-of-basic-gates/README.md

-# EX 01 :                            STUDY OF BASIC GATES
+### study-of-basic-gates

 **AIM:**

 To study and verify the truth table of logic gates in Quartus II using Verilog programming.

 **Equipments Required:**

 Software – Quartus prime

 **Theory**